cdsbasel/Hackathons_2020Autumn/menu/validity.md

 Once you have handed-in the signed declaration you will receive a password that you can use to download this <a href="https://www.dropbox.com/sh/nazry94v600x8jb/AADCKjP9xpQu7k0KcrJ66-Jca?dl=0"><b>file</b></a>, containing the data and materials.

+## Format

+In the first hour, we will discuss potential answers to the questions outlined under **Problems/Questions**.
+In the second and third hour, we will gather in small teams to implement our discussed analyzes using R either by following along a prepared assignment or by carrying out our own analysis plan.
+In the fourth hour, we will present our findings and discuss our verdict on the survey's quality.

 ## Background Readings
 The following references may be helpful to you to consider concept of validity and associated standards in psychological science.